neyocloud/swiggy-clone-b/README.md

 This pulls the newly built image from Docker Hub and scans it for vulnerabilities

 The scan results (a table of any found CVEs with severity) are printed in the job log.
-In a stricter pipeline, one could choose to fail the build if high/critical vulnerabilities are found, but here we report them while allowing deployment to proceed (the goal is to demonstrate the scan itself).
+In a stricter pipeline, one could choose to fail the build if high/critical vulnerabilities are found, but here I reported them while allowing deployment to proceed (the goal is to demonstrate the scan itself).